mmalolee/Calories_App/readme.md

 - Open `app.py` and project's folder in VSCode.
 - Open the terminal with *CTRL + Shift + `*
-- Create a Conda environment using Python version 3.11.11.
+- Create a Conda environment using Python version 3.11: ` conda create -n env_name python=3.11`.
 - Activate the Conda environment: `conda activate env_name`.
 - Install required packages from the requirements.txt file:
     - `cd path_to_project_folder`
     - `pip install -r requirements.txt`
 - In the terminal, run the command: `streamlit run app.py`.
-- Save code using *Ctrl + S*

 ## Running the Application (Streamlit Community Cloud)